O-Faraday/alert_sample/README.md

-# Welcome to streamlit
+# Welcome to Julien 's data

-This is the app you get when you run `streamlit hello`, extracted as its own app.

-Edit [Hello.py](./Hello.py) to customize this app to your heart's desire. ❤️

-Check it out on [Streamlit Community Cloud](https://st-hello-app.streamlit.app/)
+This is the place where you can have a glance to julien's data.